Isthmian script

 The Isthmian script is an early set of symbols found in inscriptions around the Isthmus of Tehuantepec, dating to c.
 500 BCE – 500 CE, though with dates subject to disagreement.
 It is also called the La Mojarra script and the Epi-Olmec script ('post-Olmec script').

 It has not been conclusively determined whether Isthmian script is a true writing system that represents a spoken language, or is a system of proto-writing.
-According to a disputed partial decipherment, it is structurally similar to the Maya script, and like Maya uses one set of characters to represent morphemes, and a second set to represent syllables.
+According to a disputed partial decipherment, it is structurally similar to the Maya script (an undisputed writing script), and like Maya uses one set of characters to represent morphemes, and a second set to represent syllables.

 Recovered texts

 The four most extensive Isthmian texts are those found on: